 We employ Mrs Mullis (a specialist P.E. teacher) two days each week to support staff with their teaching, liaise with the P.E. subject leader (Miss Brazier), cover PPA and lead CPD.
-We have recently gained the Gold School Games Mark for the second year in a row showing that we are meeting targets regarding participation, leadership opportunities and competition at Level 1 and Level 2 and club links.
+We have recently gained the Gold School Games Mark for the third year in a row showing that we are meeting targets regarding participation, leadership opportunities and competition at Level 1 and Level 2 and club links.

 The teachers have taken part in various CPD opportunities.
 These are being implemented in lessons throughout the school.
 Staff attended the Tees Valley P.E. conference earlier in the year.